 Photo of Alicia A. Baiardo

-Ali, a partner in the San Francisco office of McGuireWoods, is a commanding commercial litigator trusted by three of the largest U.S. banks and numerous Fortune Global 500 companies to defend multimillion-dollar class actions and other complex litigation.
-She defends nationwide consumer class actions brought on behalf of millions of class members, California-wide cases alleging unfair competition, fraud, and violation of various consumer protection statutes, and complex Ponzi-scheme matters brought against banks.
+Ali, a partner in the San Francisco office of McGuireWoods, is a commanding commercial litigator trusted by three of the largest U.S. banks and numerous Fortune Global 500 companies to defend high-stakes, multimillion-dollar class actions and other complex litigation.
+Her practice spans nationwide consumer class actions involving millions of class members, California-wide cases alleging unfair competition, fraud, violation of various consumer protection statutes, complex Ponzi-scheme matters brought against financial institutions, and the rapidly evolving landscape of mass arbitrations.
+She has a strong track record of successfully representing clients through trial, including defending major national banks in multidistrict class action litigation and individual class actions, skillfully navigating the regulatory implications that often accompany such matters.

 Welcome back to our three-part series examining CIPA class actions and defenses.
 In Part I of this series, we provided an overview of CIPA and its recent resurgence in the age of smart speakers.
 Here, we review recent CIPA class actions and common violations.